dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmWadoSR2TextTemplateURI:

     dcmWadoSR2TextTemplateURI_"
     "Query Max Number Of Results",integer,"Maximal number of return results by C-FIND SCP.
-If the the number of matches extends the limit, the C-FIND request will be refused.
+If the number of matches extends the limit, the C-FIND request will be refused.
 0 = no limitation.
 Overwrites value specified on Device level.","
     .. _dcmQueryMaxNumberOfResults:

     dcmQueryMaxNumberOfResults_"